 💰

-The article was awarded free publication and an honorarium of $300.00.
+The article has been granted free publication and awarded an honorarium of $300.00.

 Therapies for sensory organ disorders